aedocoding/node-backend-template/README.md

 { message: "Server is running" }
 ```

-- __post("/auth/register")__: will allow you to register a new user contingent on the username and email being unique.
+- __post("/auth/register")__: will allow you to register a new user contingent on the username and email being unique, and the 3 required fields (username, password, email) being the correct data type.
 ```JavaScript
 ## What the body of the request should look like when registering a new user
 {